kognise/obsidian-aviation/FAR/Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md

 \(a\) *Complaint*—(1) *Filing.* The complainant must file the original and one copy of the complaint with the Federal Docket Management System, or may file a written motion pursuant to 406.141(f)(1) instead of filling a complaint, not later than 20 days after receipt by the complainant of a request for hearing.
 The complainant should suggest a location for the hearing when filing the complaint.

-\(2\) *Service.* The complainant must personally deliver or mail a copy of the complaint to the respondent, or the respondent's attorney or representative who has filed a notice of appearance in accordance with §406.107.
+\(2\) *Service.* The complainant must personally deliver or mail a copy of the complaint to the respondent, or the respondent's attorney or representative who has filed a notice of appearance in accordance with [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.107   Appearances of parties, and attorneys and representatives.|§406.107]].

-\(3\) *Contents of complaint.* The final notice of proposed civil penalty issued under §406.9(d) may be filed as the complaint.
+\(3\) *Contents of complaint.* The final notice of proposed civil penalty issued under [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.9   Civil penalties.|§406.9]](d) may be filed as the complaint.
 A complaint must set forth the following in sufficient detail to provide notice:

 \(i\) The facts alleged.